top of page

 Hydrodistension Injection is a particular procedure used to treat frozen shoulder/adhesive capsulitis.
 In addition to injecting cortisone and numbing medicine, a high volume of sterile (clean) water (approx. 20 MLS) will be injected inside the shoulder joint under ultrasound guidance.
 This aims to distend the inflamed and thickened joint capsule and reduce the inflammation via the steroid effect.
 To find out more, please see our article about shoulder hydrodistension.

 The evidence is unclear about which injection is more effective for treating a frozen shoulder.
-Ultrasound-guided hydrodistension is increasingly used to treat frozen shoulder, particularly during the “stiff stage”, as the procedure will help stretch the thick and stiff joint capsule and reduce the inflammation.
-Ultrasound-guided steroid injection is considered during the frozen shoulder's initial (painful stage).
+Ultrasound-guided hydrodistension injection is increasingly used to treat frozen shoulder, particularly during the “stiff stage”, as the procedure will help stretch the thick and stiff joint capsule and reduce the inflammation.
+Ultrasound-guided steroid injection for frozen shoulder is considered during the frozen shoulder's initial (painful stage).

 How many injections can I have for a frozen shoulder?